nidxnSelina/Wind-Turbine-Anomaly-Detection-System/README.md

 The system includes two main models:

 ### 1. `ThresholdDetectionModel`
-A **rule-based model** for fast, interpretable anomaly detection that identifies outliers in a single feature using user-defined thresholds.
+A **rule-based model** for fast, interpretable anomaly detection by identifying outliers in a single feature using user-defined thresholds.

 **Highlights**
 - No training required